 Virtual Kubelet is an open source project originally launched by Microsoft Azure with the aim to provide better product integration on public clouds (like elastic containers) with Kubernetes and implement the serverless feature.
 From the implementation perspective, Virtual Kubelet provides a mechanism that allows integrating products from multiple different providers.
-Currently, integration with Azure ACI, AWS Fargate, and Huawei CCI is supported.
+Currently, integration with Azure ACI and AWS Fargate is supported.
 VK is also applied in IoT Edge scenarios.
 Recently we submitted the ECI provider, which has been merged on https://github.com/virtual-kubelet/virtual-kubelet/tree/master/providers/alicloud

 Virtual Kubelet registers a virtual node with Kubernetes APIServer, continuously listens to pod change events and dynamically creates ECI instances.